Niobrara County, Wyoming: Politics

 Like almost all of Wyoming, Niobrara County is overwhelmingly Republican.
-No Democratic presidential candidate has won Niobrara County since Franklin D. Roosevelt beat Alf Landon in 1936 by thirty-eight votes, and none since Lyndon Johnson in 1964 has attained thirty percent of the county's vote.
+No Democratic presidential candidate has won Niobrara County since Franklin D. Roosevelt beat Alf Landon in 1936 by thirty-eight votes, and none since Lyndon B. Johnson in 1964 has attained thirty percent of the county's vote.
+In 2024, it was the most Republican county in the most Republican state, backing Donald Trump by a more than eighty percent margin.

 The Wyoming Department of Corrections Wyoming Women's Center is located in Lusk.
 The facility was operated by the Wyoming Board of Charities and Reform until that agency was dissolved as a result of a state constitutional amendment passed in November 1990.

+Education

+There is one school district, Niobrara County School District 1.